fledge-iot/fledge/docs/building_foglamp/04_utilities.rst

 FogLAMP to be started and configured in those situations where a previous misconfiguration has rendered it impossible to start and interact with FogLAMP.

-Once started in safe mode any configuration changes shoudl be made and then FogLAMP should be restarted in normal mode to test those configuration changes.
+Once started in safe mode any configuration changes should be made and then FogLAMP should be restarted in normal mode to test those configuration changes.